SYD - ISB

 • Which airline alliances offer flights from Sydney to Islamabad?

-Star Alliance, and oneworld are the airline alliances operating flights between Sydney and Islamabad, with Star Alliance being the most commonly used for this route.
+Star Alliance, and oneworld are the airline alliances operating flights between Sydney and Islamabad, with oneworld being the most commonly used for this route.

 • What is the most popular stopover when flying to Islamabad from Sydney?